Avenue George V

-Until 14 July 1918, the avenue was called Avenue d'Alma.
+Until 14 July 1918, the avenue was called the Avenue d'Alma.
 It received its current name in honour of the British monarch George V, who was on the throne at the time, and fought with the Allies during the First World War.

-The notable Four Seasons Hotel George V is located at 31 Avenue George V, whilst the American Cathedral in Paris is located at number 23.
+The notable Four Seasons Hotel George V is located at 31 Avenue George V, whilst the American Cathedral in Paris is located at no. 23.
 The street is served by several bus routes, and by George V metro station, on line 1 of the Paris Metro.